Skip to main content

 VAT in the Digital Age

-Learn about the European Commission’s proposals and how they will impact your business
+Learn about the European Commission’s new rules and how they will impact your business

 On 8 December 2022, the European Commission published its VAT in the Digital Age (ViDA) proposal, defining the core areas where VAT in the European Union will be modernized in the coming years.
 Particularly, the introduction of the Digital Reporting Requirements in the European Union (EU) will have a significant impact on the intra-EU B2B trade of businesses.
 What can we expect between 2025 and 2035?

-On this overview page we will keep you updated about all developments regarding the VAT in the Digital Age (ViDA) proposal.
-We will guide you through the proposed rules that will enter into force between 2024 and 2028.
+On this overview page we will keep you updated about all developments regarding the VAT in the Digital Age (ViDA) package.
+We will guide you through the new rules that will enter into force between 2025 and 2035.

 Expert talk on VAT in the Digital Age